empirecoinsteam/tiktok-coin-recharge-page-clone/README.md

 • Stores recent transactions locally in your browser (localStorage).
 • Fully PWA-installable — add to Home Screen and run like an app.
-• No network calls, no real payments — everything is local.
+• No network calls, no real payments — everything is local. it work as an app for phone and pc
 ⚠️ Disclaimer: UI demo only.
 It does not connect to TikTok or process real payments.

 join discord to buy your own page  https://discord.gg/wqHHqGMr7x